alwin2134/Quote-Notifier/README.md

 # Quote-Notifier
-a simple program that sents quotes as toast notification every 15 seconds
+a simple program that sent's quotes as toast notification every 15 seconds